tmobile/codeless/README.md

 There are example tests included in example_usage/suites/.
 This tests use PageObject models defined in yaml format and a swagger definations used by service tests located under <INSTALL_ROOT>/model folder respective of the test step.

+Steps to run a codeless test ..
-From the command line change to <INSTALL_ROOT>/example_usage/bin Use the appropriate run command for your OS.
-I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> sampletest.xlsx I.E. run.cmd sampletest.xlsx for Windows and ./run.sh sampletest.xlsx for Mac/Linux
+First, from the command line change to <PROJECT_ROOT>/example_usage/bin Second, Use the appropriate run command for your OS. i.e. run.bat for Windows, run.sh for Mac/Linux Test to be run is "sampletest.xlsx", see below sample for each type of OS Windows >> ./run.bat sampletest.xlsx
+Mac/Linux >> ./run.sh sampletest.xlsx

   * refer wiki for all combinations and permitations of test execution.